de-mark/rottsmoth_gully/README.md

 The story isn't even close to complete--I just wanted to experiment with using a DAG to accomplish navigating a non-linear story.

-It's all written in vanilla JavaScript and I added some 5 second MS Paint doodles to boot.
+It's all written in vanilla JavaScript within the span of 3 days and I added some 5 second MS Paint doodles to boot.
 If I get the time later, I'd like to come back and finish this--but as programmers, we all know what those words mean.

 ### WHY USE A DAG?